Updated: Sep 20, 2021

 "Cinco de Mayo" translates to English as "Fifth of May."
 So, you never need to look up the date of Cinco de Mayo!
 However, it doesn't tell you anything about the actual celebration.

-Let's clear up two misconceptions before we dive into the history.
+Let's clear up two misconceptions before we dive into the real history.

 Is Cinco de Mayo Mexican Independence Day?